kehlert/ellp/README.md

 ## Examples

-Here is example code that finds the solution with the primal simplex solver, and then finds the same solution with the dual version.
+Here is example code that sets up a linear program, and then solves it with both the primal and dual simplex solvers.

-First we setup the problem

 ```rust